andybyers21/go-playground/a_code_reviews/code_reviews.md

 - Does it do what it's supposed to do?
 - How long does it take to run?
+- Does it work within the non-functional parameters (performance etc.)
 - Any errors?
 - Do the changes require any modification to the rest of the code base?
 - Do the changes require any additional set-up steps?